Nixtla/popol-vuh/README.md

 # Popol Vuh: Nixtla's operating system

 ## Nixtla's Creed - Culture comes first
 [I will never stop learning](#i-will-never-stop-learning).
 [I will build our business  through creating the most value for our community of users, customers and collegues](#i-will-build-our-business-through-creating-the-most-value-for-our-community-of-users-customers-and-collegues).
 I believe that Open Source is an extremely powerful idea.
-[I am motivated by impact.](#i-am-motivated-by-impact) [I will communicate as much as possible, because it’s the oxygen of a distributed company](#i-will-communicate-as-much-as-possible-because-its-the-oxygen-of-a-distributed-company) I will never pass up an opportunity to help out a colleague, and I’ll remember the days before I knew everything.
+[I am motivated by impact.](#i-am-motivated-by-impact) [I will communicate as much as possible, because it’s the oxygen of a distributed company](#i-will-communicate-as-much-as-possible-because-its-the-oxygen-of-a-distributed-company).
+I will never pass up an opportunity to help out a colleague, and I’ll remember the days before I knew everything.
 I believe in first principles thinking.
 [I ship with quality and speed.](#i-ship-with-quality-and-speed)
 I value the bond that connects us as a team and drives our commitment to our work.
 I believe in treating each other, and the world, with compassion, kidness and respect.
 I champion inclusion and diversity.